claudio-calamita/Coursera_Capstone/README.md

 # Coursera_Capstone
-The repository contains work for Coursera course
+The repository contains notebooks for Coursera course